 The Historic District runs in the center of Spring, Macy, Alameda and Arcadia Streets. with the monument located at 125 Paseo de la Plaza.
 Las Angelitas, the docent organization.

 Free tours Tuesday through Saturday at 10:00am, 11:00am and 12:00pm.
 Phone: (213)628-1274.

 If you want to see some real snow after riding on the Matterhorn Bobsleds ride at Disney, try Idyllwild, north of Los Angeles on Route 243.
 The snow is not only real, but also maintained all year and one mile above sea level.
 The nearness of the Santa Rosa Mountains and Mount San Jacinto add to the Alpine atmosphere of the town.
 It is an invigorating and relaxing getaway.

 Be careful if you take teenagers with you, because they may want to stay.
 That is because the small town supports an artist’s boarding school for teens called Idyllwild Arts.
-If that does not lure them in, then the annual Celebrity Film Festival will surely do so, if you visit in October. oif you go in September, you ight catch the Banjo-Fiddle Contest held annually on the third weekend.
+If that does not lure them in, then the annual Celebrity Film Festival will surely do so, if you visit in October.
+In September, you can catch the Banjo-Fiddle Contest held annually on the third weekend.
 In August, there is a Jazz Festival.

 Taking to the outdoors, visitors will go hiking, do some rock climbing, ride horseback, use mountain bikes, and walk on a long web of 275 miles of well-maintained trails.
 Start out slowly, because this is considered high altitude exercise.

 Call the Chamber of Commerce for more information: (951) 659-3259.